Sunday, Nov. 17 – Monday, Nov. 18; 8:30am – 5:00pm

 Dr. Neal Gallagher, Eigenvector Research, Wenatchee, WA

-This is a combination of two one-day courses: Chemometrics Without Equations and Intermediate Chemometrics Without Equations.
+This is a combination of two one-day courses: Introduction to Chemometrics Without Equations (Part 1) and Multivariate Image Analysis without Equations (Part 2).
 A discount will be offered for the combined course over separately registering for the two one-day courses.
-See course descriptions for Chemometrics Without Equations and Intermediate Chemometrics Without Equations.
+See course descriptions for Introduction to Chemometrics Without Equations and Multivariate Image Analysis without Equations.

 WHO SHOULD ATTEND